 In your second year, you’ll develop your individual and illustrative style.
 You’ll take part in acting workshops to gain an insight into how characters move and display emotions.
 You’ll apply this knowledge to your animations, creating believable characters and sequences of movement.
 You’ll work on simulated real-world briefs, exploring motion graphics, idents and interactive media.
 You'll also create your first short film.
 The best will be invited to be screened in our Animation Exposé show at the end of the year.
-To see the show’s live stream in 2020 please click here The best will be invited to be screened in our Animation Exposé show at the end of the year.
+View the show’s live stream from 2020.
+The best will be invited to be screened in our Animation Exposé show at the end of the year.
 Plus, we’ll encourage you to enter your work into international competitions like The Rookies.

 In your third year, you’ll write your dissertation on an area of popular culture, linked to 2D animation, that fascinates you.
 Plus, you’ll immerse yourself in an ambitious final film project.
 Be authentic.
 Be brave.
 You’ll take your own concept through all stages of production, showing excellent project management and leadership qualities.
 Your animated short film will showcase your talent and be screened in our Animation Exposé show.
 You can enter it for awards judged by a panel of industry experts.
 Previous judging panels have included companies such as Blue Zoo, Blink Ink, Golden Wolf, The Animation Guys and Slurpy.
 Plus, we’ll encourage you to enter your work into The Rookies and other international competitions.
 When you graduate, you’ll have an impressive showreel and website to launch your career to prove yourself to be an animator of tomorrow.